Inference in Predictive Quantile Regressions: Simulation Study

 To summarize our Monte Carlo results, standard predictive quantile regression $t$-tests can suffer severe over-rejection when the predictor is both persistent and endogenous.
 The switching-FM predictive quantile test proposed here successfully solves this problem.
 Furthermore, it also provides good size when the predictor is far less persistent, thereby addressing the critique of \citet{Phillips14}.
-Finally, although neither test dominates the other, the switching-FM test tends to have better overall small sample size and power properties than the IVXQR test when the predictor is both highly persistent and highly endogenous.
-This is the case when the predictive regression problem is strongest.
+Overall, the size results for the switching-FM test are quite good, matching those of the $t^w$ test at all but the outermost quantiles.
+Our simulations further confirm the robustness of the switching-FM test to conditional heteroskedasticity and fat-tails.
+Finally, the switching-FM test is found to have better power than the $t^w$ test in both the linear alternative and in two different random coefficient models.
+Since \cite{cai23joe} have previously shown the $t^w$ test to have higher power than the IVXQR test, we find these results promising.
+On the other hand, both the $t^w$ and IVXQR tests are readily extended to multiple predictors, whereas the switching-FM test is applicable for only a single predictor.